Hoff97/tensorjs/README.md

 implementation for WebGL (instead of Hardware support).
 For this reason the GPU backend is not tested by default.

-To run GPU tests, uncomment the lines in `./test/gpu.test.ts`, change the `browsers` field in `karma.conf.js` to `ChromeGPU`.
+To run GPU tests, uncomment the lines in `./test/gpu.test.ts` and change the `browsers` field in `karma.conf.js` to `ChromeGPU`.
 If Chrome still doesnt use the GPU, you can try something like